iosinsights/APODBrowser/README.md

-# 🌌 APOD Browser – SwiftUI Architecture-Focused Take-Home Exercise
+# 🌌 APOD Browser SwiftUI Architecture Focused Take Home Exercise

 APOD Browser is a SwiftUI application that displays NASA’s Astronomy Picture of the Day (APOD) using the public NASA API.
 The project prioritises separation of concerns and testability.